mountaineerbr/shellChatGPT/man/README.md

 <!-- LocalAI only tested with text and chat completion models (vision) -->

 `Option -y` sets python tiktoken instead of the default script hack to preview token count.
-This option makes token count preview accurate fast (we fork tiktoken as a coprocess for fast token queries).
+This option makes token count preview accurate and fast (we fork tiktoken as a coprocess for fast token queries).
 Useful for rebuilding history context independently from the original model used to generate responses.

 ### Image Generations and Edits (Dall-E)